-The Chinese program provides students with opportunities to incorporate communication, collaboration, and technology skills in learning the Chinese language and its rich culture.
-The Level 5 Chinese course is composed of themes and units about the dynamics among individual identity, personal goals, cultural heritage, social and economic impacts, and global concerns.
-Correlated cultural topics are introduced with each unit for further exploration and comparisons.
-In addition to regular language units, students will study readers about Chinese culture, TV programs, current events, and movies to conduct a self-paced, individualized learning based on personal interests.
-Level 5 students will also conduct interviews and create news videos and talk shows about current events in Chinese periodically.
+The Chinese program provides students with opportunities to incorporate communication, collaboration, and technology skills in learning China's language and its rich culture.
+The Level 5 Chinese course is composed of themes and units about the dynamics among individual identity, history, societal conflicts, social and economic impacts, and global concerns within the Chinese-speaking diaspora.
+Students will study materials from newspaper articles, TV programs, documentaries, and social media posts to conduct a self-paced, individualized learning based on personal interests and skills.
+Students will use critical thinking skills to access and evaluate information and diverse perspectives that their Mandarin skills make available.
+Level 5 students will also periodically conduct interviews and create news videos and talk shows about current events in Chinese.

 Chinese 5 is the fifth-year Chinese program.
-Its primary focus is to further explore topics related to the Chinese culture, history, geography, education system, economic growth, and modernization in order to develop a wider and deeper understanding of the Chinese speaking communities and to bridge the differences between the East and the West.
-Students in Chinese 5 will continue to lead discussions in Mandarin, brainstorming solutions for issues of interests and debating various topics.
+Its primary focus is to further explore topics related to Chinese history, culture, economic growth, social challenges, and modernization in order to develop a wider and deeper understanding of Chinese-speaking communities and to bridge the differences between the East and the West.
+Students in Chinese 5 will continue to lead discussions in Mandarin, brainstorming solutions for issues of interest and debating various topics related to current events.
 This course prepares the students to achieve a proficiency level of Intermediate-high to Advanced-low across interpretive, interpersonal, and presentational communications (based on the ACTFL standards) at the end of the school year.

 Homework is assigned after each class meeting to reinforce learning and daily communication in Chinese.
 Students are expected to spend 40 minutes on homework after each class meeting, but individual differences are recognized.
 Online resources and digital and printed materials will be distributed to the students for listening, speaking, reading, writing, and typing assignments.
-The purpose of each assignment is to strengthen the study of current lesson and to prepare for upcoming units; therefore, it should be completed on time with accuracy to ensure a smooth learning flow.
+The purpose of each assignment is to strengthen the study of the current lesson and to prepare for upcoming units; therefore, it should be completed accurately and on time to ensure a smooth learning flow.
 If a student needs more time to complete an assignment, the student should contact the advisor before the assignment is due.

-Written assessments will be given at the end of each unit.
-Additionally, quizzes, class preparation and participation, individual/collaborative projects, presentations, and written essays are used to gauge students' progress.
+Written assessments (analytic essay) will be given at the end of each unit.
+Additionally, quizzes, class preparation and participation, individual/collaborative projects, presentations, and written paragraphs are used to gauge students' progress.